Answered By Library Staff

 • the effect of the use upon the potential market.

-Pro tip: Only a court can decide what is a fair use--after you've used the copyrighted work.
+Pro tip: Only a court can decide if a use is fair/what is a fair use--after you've "used" (ie copied) the copyrighted work.
 Fair use is a right built into the law, but even if you're found to not have infringed on someone's copyright, you've still been sued.
-However, will someone find your use worth suing over?
+Thus, a question to keep in mind is: will someone find your use worth suing over?
 What a lot of it will come down to is mitigating the risk of even having to go to court to find out if something is a fair use.
 Here is some incomplete insight into what each factor tries to get at (we also recommend copyright.gov's "Fair Use Index" landing page for something more in-depth than what is below):

 • the purpose and character of your use - are you using the work as it was intended, or are you transforming it into something new?
 Learn more about transformative uses here.